Four Amazing Things About Rock Concerts in Mexico

 Gee, I don't know, $42 dollars seems like a lot for a shot of tequila, even at a concert.

-Even while recognizing that the notion of a $42 drink was insane, so far outside the bounds of my comprehension was the fact that that they would sell the liquor by the bottle and not even list individual drink prices, I believed it.
+Even while recognizing that the notion of a $42 drink was insane, so far outside the bounds of my comprehension was the fact that that they would sell the liquor by the bottle and not even list individual drink prices, got me believing maybe it did (I have paid over $20 for a martini in the U.S. so why not $42 for a drink at a concert?
 "But," as I asked someone the next day, there were only two of us, "We couldn't drink the whole bottle."

-Coming from a country that won't let you leave a restaurant with a cup of wine in your hand to walk to a concert a block away, I'm still reeling.
+Coming from a country that won't even let you leave a restaurant with a paper cup of wine in your hand to walk to a concert a block away, I'm still reeling.

 People sing more

 As I mentioned, the opening band was very good.
 When the concert ended, I'll be damned if they didn't come back, stage right, and play a set even as people had started leaving.
-Since they were largely a cover band and I know many of the most popular songs in Spanish, that was particularly a hit with me.
+They were largely a cover band.
+Since I can sing a few of the most popular songs in Spanish, that was particularly a hit with me.

 About a third of the crowd stayed and danced, working off some of that post-concert high.
 The car valets didn't have a crowd of a thousand people standing in the parking lot waiting for their cars and people left in controlled waves.